 In addition, the Company is a party to various claims and suits pending for alleged damages to persons and property, alleged violations of certain laws and alleged liabilities arising out of matters occurring during the normal operation of the waste management business.
-Except as noted in the legal cases described below, as of December 31, 2010, there is no current proceeding or litigation involving the Company or of which any of its property is the subject that the Company believes could have a material adverse impact on its business, financial condition, results of operations or cash flows.
+Except as noted in the legal cases described below, as of December 31, 2011, there is no current proceeding or litigation involving the Company or its property that the Company believes could have a material adverse impact on its business, financial condition, results of operations or cash flows.